TL;DR

 identify the issue, fix it, and push a commit."

 This is not a theoretical workflow.
 You can wire Claude Code into a CI step that self-heals failing builds.
 It reads logs, understands the error, edits the source, and pushes.
-Cursor cannot do this because it requires a desktop GUI.
+Cursor now also positions its CLI for headless scripts and GitHub Actions, so Claude Code's edge is the maturity of its terminal repair loop and Claude-native automation surface, not exclusive access to CI.

 Claude Code chains operations naturally.
 A single prompt can: